Job Search Masterclass Job Search Strategy and Planning

 • The words you use tell us your limit.
 If your words are about tasks, you are a worker.
 If your words are about results, you are a leader.

-• We decide which group you belong to in three seconds, and once that label is set, it’s very hard to change it later.
+• We decide which group you belong to quickly, and once that label is set, it’s hard to change later.

 Noise vs. Clear Signal: The Top 1% Way